Pandharpur Vari: Wari in present times

-The Warkaris—whose patron deity is Vithoba—undertake the wari to Pandharpur, reaching there on a day before Shayani Ekadashi, the eleventh lunar day (Ekadashi) of the bright fortnight (Shukla Paksha) of Ashadha (June–July).
+The Varkaris—whose patron deity is Vithoba—undertake the vari to Pandharpur, reaching there on a day before Shayani Ekadashi, the eleventh lunar day (Ekadashi) of the bright fortnight (Shukla Paksha) of Ashadha (June–July).
 Pilgrims carry palanquins of the saints from the places of their respective samadhi.

 Dindi

 The concept of Dindi (Marathi: दिंडी procession) or troupes of warkari devotees was introduced by Haibatravbaba in the early 1800s.
 A diṇḍī is a group of Hindu devotees of one caste or village who are part of a larger palkhi going to a holy site on pilgrimage.
 Some religious institutions and temples also have their own Dindi.
 Accommodation, meals, and other facilities for warkaris are provided through their respective Dindi.
 The Managing members of a Dindi usually travel ahead to make arrangements for food and shelter at their next stop.
 All registered Dindis are numbered and assigned their place in the procession.
 Some walk in front of the palkhi, and others behind it.
 During their march, flag and banner-carrying members are at the front of the troupe, and the drummer is at the center of the Dindi.

 Along with the procession, sevā is performed for the poor and needy, like dāna.

 The event is said to be one of the world's largest and oldest movement where people gather on one day each year and walk a distance of around 250 km.
 The Pandharpur Wari has been classified by the World Book of Records as "one of the most visited places in a day".